rana-sylvatica/circle-keycaps/README.md

 ### Overview:
   There are extremely limited commercially-available options for circular keycaps that fit standard mechanical switches.
 A viable alternative is 3D printing the keycaps through an online service.
 Although there are numerous online 3D printing services, most of them are prohibitively expensive.
+The cheapest options we know of are:

-The cheapest one (as far as I know) is JLCPCB, a PCB manufacturer based in China that also offers 3D printing in several materials.
+* JLCPCB, a PCB manufacturer based in China that also offers 3D printing in several materials.
+* Xometry, an on-demand parts manufacturing marketplace.
+They can sometimes ship to Europe for free.

 ### Guide to ordering keycaps from JLC: